FirmwGuy/CEP/docs/L0_KERNEL/topics/CELL-BOUND-ENZYME-BINDINGS.md

   Omit the target.
 The dispatcher uses the signal index to pick eligible enzymes, keeping broadcast behavior intact.

 - Can we select OR behavior?
   Not yet.
-The dispatcher still applies TARGET_THEN_SIGNAL; alternate combine modes remain on the roadmap alongside the TODO in `src/l0_kernel/cep_enzyme.c`.
+The dispatcher still applies TARGET_THEN_SIGNAL; alternate combine modes remain on the roadmap (see the backlog comment in `src/l0_kernel/cep_enzyme.c`).

 - What about performance when many cells have many bindings?
   The gather step is proportional to depth plus the local binding sizes, which stay small in practice.
 For pathological cases, interning shared binding sets and caching perâ€‘segment unions within a beat can keep it fast.